mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-charts.md

 ## Enhanced `plotly.express` chart with reference line

 The below examples shows a case where we enhance an existing `plotly.express` chart.
 We add a new argument (`hline`), that is used to draw a grey reference line at the height determined by the value of `hline`.
-The important thing to note is that we then add a `Parameter` that allows the dashboard user to interact with the argument, and hence move the line in this case.
+The important thing to note is that we then add a `Parameter` that enables the dashboard user to interact with the argument, and hence move the line in this case.
 See the `Result` tab for an animation.

 !!! example "Custom `plotly.express` scatter chart with a `Parameter`"
     === "app.py"